 To be eligible as an authorized investment:

-- The board must specifically authorize guaranteed investment contracts as eligible investments in the order, ordinance, or resolution authorizing the issuance of bonds;
+- The board must specifically authorize guaranteed investment contracts as eligible investments in the resolution authorizing the issuance of bonds;

 - The district must receive bids from at least three separate providers with no material financial interest in the bonds from which proceeds were received;